axelarnetwork/axelar-contract-deployments/evm/README.md

 ## Governance

 A governance contract is used to manage some contracts such as the AxelarGateway, ITS, ITS Factory etc. The governance is controlled by the native PoS based governance mechanism of Axelar.
+Use `evm/governance.js` for proposal submission/timelock flows (schedule/submit/eta/execute) and upgrades.
+For non-upgrade operational commands, use the contract-specific scripts (`gateway.js`, `operators.js`, `its.js`, etc.).

 1. Generate the governance proposal for Axelar